artemis-yl/artemis-yl.github.io/category/workExperience.md

 ---
 layout: category
 title: Work Experience
+sidebar_link: 	false
-sidebar_sort_order: -1
+sidebar_sort_order: 2
 ---

-[comment]: # (EVENTUALLY REPLACE TABLE WITH FORMAT SIMILAR TO THAT OF PROJECTS.
+[comment]: # sidebar_sort_order: -1 (EVENTUALLY REPLACE TABLE WITH FORMAT SIMILAR TO THAT OF PROJECTS.
 WITH ONLY 2 EXPERIENCES THAT IS NOT NESSESARY ATM)

 The table is listed in reverse chronological order - i.e. most recent first.